-The value of the position in the external investment pools (Local Government Investment Pool and SNAP) are the same as the value of the pool shares.
-As LGIP and SNAP are not SEC registered, regulatory oversight of the pools rest with the Virginia State Treasury.
-LGIP and SNAP are amortized cost basis portfolios under the provisions of GASB Statement No. 79.
+The value of the position in the external investment pools (SNAP) is the same as the value of the pool shares.
+As SNAP is not SEC registered, regulatory oversight of the pools rest with the Virginia State Treasury.
+SNAP is amortized cost basis portfolios.
 There are no withdrawal limitations or restrictions imposed on participants.